Kansai dialect: Pitch accent

 Map of Japanese pitch accents.
 The Kyoto-Osaka type accent is used in the orange area while the Tokyo type accent is used in the blue area.

 The pitch accent in Kansai dialect is very different from the standard Tokyo accent, so non-Kansai Japanese can recognize Kansai people easily from that alone.
 The Kansai pitch accent is called the Kyoto-Osaka type accent (京阪式アクセント, Keihan-shiki akusento) in technical terms.
 It is used in most of Kansai, Shikoku and parts of western Chūbu region.
-The Tokyo accent distinguishes words only by downstep, but the Kansai accent distinguishes words also by initial tones, so Kansai dialect has more pitch patterns than standard Japanese.
+The Tokyo accent distinguishes words only by the position of an optional pitch drop, whereas the Kansai accent distinguishes words also by initial tones, so Kansai dialect has more pitch patterns than standard Japanese.
 In the Tokyo accent, the pitch between first and second morae usually changes, but in the Kansai accent, it does not always.

 Below is a list of simplified Kansai accent patterns.
 H represents a high pitch and L represents a low pitch.